Reaksoft/docs-2.4.4/sources/customize/auth-script.md

 12. After the custom script is added, click on Manage Authenticaion on the Menu Panel to left.
 13. Select "Default Authentication Method" tab and change the oxTrust authentication mode to "Twilio" or "Name of the script" from the drop down.

-**Note: All three below custom properties are Mandatroy in order to Twilio 2 Factor Authentication to work**
+**Note: All three below custom properties are mandatory for the Twilio Two-Factor Authentication script to work**

   - ACCOUNT_SID - Numerical sequence of numbers, to identify the token assigned to the user associated with Twilio.
   - AUTH TOKEN  - Alphanumerical number provided by Twilio for the account holder to identify the user.